Surya2004-janardhan/Dreams/README.md

 *   **Lip-Sync Quality**: For the best results, use a video (`Base-vedio.mp4`) where the person is looking directly at the camera.

 ---

-## 🔮 What's Next?
-We're working on making the lip-sync even sharper and adding "Smart Trends" so your videos automatically match what's popular on TikTok and Reels!

----

-Developed with ❤️ for creators using the Dreams Pipeline.